pinakkk/pink-os/README.md

 Feel free to modify the colors, add new applications, or extend the functionality to make PinkOS your own!

-Made with 💖 for wholesome
+Made with 💖 by Pinak Kundu